Common Sense Media Review

 Is It Any Good?

-The presence of the magnetic Jon Bernthal elevates this Marvel series, but it has so many familiar beats that the whole proceeding feels stale.
+The presence of the magnetic Bernthal elevates this Marvel series, but it has so many familiar beats that the whole proceeding feels stale.
 Frank is a man with nothing to lose, galvanized into great (and often brutal) efforts to root out crime by his lost and broken heart.
 Comic book fans even have a word to describe female characters who are dispatched in gruesome ways to give a male character motivation: "fridged."
 It refers to the tendency of comic book girlfriends and wives to end up murdered and stuffed into a refrigerator for their superhero men to find, all the better to make him come after the perpetrator with a mortal vengeance.
-It's both regressive and disappointing that The Punisher chose to fridge Frank's family -- and though a revenge fantasy may have flown just fine for another generation of fans, to modern viewers it's not quite the thing.
+It's both regressive and disappointing that The Punisher chose to fridge Frank's family.

-Viewers who can get past that bit of murky morality will enjoy Bernthal as Punisher: growling at baddies in his hoodie in a convincingly feral way, and showing up at VFW counseling sessions to absorb some positivity from an old army buddy (Jason R. Moore).
+Viewers who can get past that bit of murky morality will enjoy Bernthal as the Punisher: growling at baddies in his hoodie in a convincingly feral way and showing up at VFW counseling sessions to absorb some positivity from an old military buddy, Curt (Jason R. Moore).
 Other side characters also have a little crackle: Ebon Moss-Bachrach as a wormy junior detective, picking away at the same conspiracy as Frank with conflicted agent Dinah Madani (Amber Rose Revah).
-You've seen this sort of "big bads with big bad plans" setup before, but the actors make it compelling enough, if the violence and mixed messages don't turn you off.
-If parents allow teens to watch, they may want to ask a few pointed questions about the show's violence and what it means: Is the Punisher a hero?
+We've seen this sort of "big bads with big bad plans" setup before, but the actors make it compelling enough, if the violence and mixed messages don't turn you off.
+If parents allow teens to watch, they may want to ask a few pointed questions about the show's gleeful killing and what it means: Is the Punisher a hero?
 If this is a hero, what does a villain look like?

 Talk to Your Kids About ...

-• Families can talk about The Punisher's violence.
-How does the violence compare to that of other superhero movies or shows?
+Families can talk about The Punisher's violence.
+How does it compare to that of other Marvel universe movies or similar shows?
 Do the supernatural or superpower-based characters make the violence seem less realistic?
 What impact does media violence have on kids?

-• Is Punisher or any of his cohorts role models?
-Why or why not?
+Do you consider the Punisher or any of his allies role models?
+Why, or why not?

 TV Details